bharnats/Predict_Loan_Campaign/README.md

  ### Business Understanding and Inference:

- #### The ROC_AUC Score for this Logit Model is 93.31%.
-This Logit Model performs well in classifying positive classes from negative classes.
-(Customers Who will accept Personal Loans Vs. Customers who will not accept loans)
+ #### The ROC_AUC score is high, 0.874, Also the Recall score is high here 0.882 -- So, we can say that this Logit Model is performing well in distinguishing positives from negative classes with less False Negatives.